• Recipient of the Benois de la Danse prize (2006).

 Ondine (Queen of the Sea); choreography by Pierre Lacotte,

-Le Parc (Soloist); choreography by Angelin Preljocaj
+Le Parc (Soloist); choreography by Angelin Preljocaj,

-and Gentle Memories; choreography by Jiří Bubeníček.
+Gentle Memories; choreography by Jiří Bubeníček,

 Repertoire also includes: